 What is body art?

-The oldest tattooed body known was Ötzi the Ice man, a frozen human discovered in the Austrian Alps with 57 tattoos.
+The oldest tattooed body known to man was Ötzi the Iceman, a frozen human discovered in the Austrian Alps with 57 tattoos.

-At the Australian Body Art Carnivale, the “Wearable Art” fashion show was filled with stylish designs made from recycled treasures.
+At the Australian Body Art festival, the “Wearable Art” fashion show was filled with stylish designs made from recycled treasures.

 Models paraded in dresses made from of all kinds of recyclable materials, such as Australian stubby coolers, an inflatable air bed and even the canvas from a 1920’s tent!